gregv21v/Chem-Lab/README.md

 - Add touch screen capability
 - Switch to using Snap.SVG
   - make the change with easier to switch componets first then do the hard ones last
+- Add fluid "shaders" that make lower density fluids appear more like smoke, and vis versa for denser fluids